 Watertown as a community of Christians was established with a commitment to cleave unto God's Word alone.
 It is this mission -- the proclamation of God's Word -- that we at Redeemer today are striving to fulfill.

 Although Rev. Phillips was one of the influential shapers of New England Congregationalism, he was controversial among his Boston brethren in that he tolerated Baptists!
 One historian wrote, "Phillips lived in peace with his Baptist parishioners, admitting freely that he did not consider immersion wrong, but merely less convenient than sprinkling."
-As Baptists, we love him for that, but it still doesn't change the (less convenient for us) fact that our building has no baptistery!
+As Baptists we love him for that, but it still doesn't change the less-convenient-for-us fact that our building has no baptistry (we bought a portable one!).

 The nineteenth century saw a philosophical and religious revolution in New England, with the Watertown area being 'ground zero'.
 Unitarianism, the belief that God exists in one person only and that Jesus and the Holy Spirit are not members of a Trinity, rapidly overtook Boston.
-Harvard, a few miles up the street from us, was founded in 1636 to train Calvinist ministers, but summarily shifted to Unitarianism in 1803.
-Most of the old Puritan churches in the Boston area followed suit, including the First Parish of Watertown in the 1830s
+The whole gospel was being rejected.
+Harvard University, just three miles from us, was founded in 1636 to train Calvinist ministers, but summarily shifted to Unitarianism in 1803.
+Most of the old Puritan churches in the Boston area followed suit, including the First Parish of Watertown in the 1830s.

-In 1855, a group of orthodox, Trinitarian Christians set out and replanted a Gospel church in Watertown, naming it Phillips Congregational Church in honor of their spiritual forefather, George Phillips.
-Lyman Beecher (1775-1863), student of Jonathan Edwards' grandson Timothy Dwight at Yale, was the church's first preacher.
-He is considered a leader of the Second Great Awakening, but he's probably more famous as the father of poet Harriet Beecher Stowe.
+But in 1855, a group of orthodox, Trinitarian Christians set out to replant a gospel church in Watertown, naming it Phillips Congregational Church in honor of their spiritual forefather, George Phillips.
+The church's first pastor was Rev. Lyman Beecher (1775-1863), student of Jonathan Edwards' grandson Timothy Dwight at Yale.
+He is considered a leader of the Second Great Awakening, but he's probably more famous as the father of poet and novelist Harriet Beecher Stowe (author of Uncle Tom's Cabin), and abolitionist leader Henry Ward Beecher.

-Over the nearly 160 years at this address, several fires claimed several buildings of Phillips Congregational Church, but the current building was built at the turn of the last century, taking on its final form in the 1930s.
-The Lord provided this 35,000 square foot facility for Redeemer when Phillips merged with another congregation and placed the property on the market.
+Over the nearly 160 years at this address, a couple fires claimed a couple buildings of Phillips Congregational Church, but the current building on this footprint was completed in the 1920's and 30's.
+In 2009, the Lord provided this 35,000 square foot facility for Redeemer when Phillips Congregational merged with another church and sold us the property.
 And that part of the story can be read here.